-- 1) test storage devices pursuant to the requirements of this document; - 2) act as workload stimulus generator as well as data recorder; - 3) issue Random and Sequential block level I/O; - 4) restrict LBA accesses to a particular range of available user LBA space; - 5) limit "total unique LBAs used" to a specific value; - 6) randomly distribute a number of equally sized LBA segments across the test active range; - 7) set R/W percentage mix %; - 8) set Random/Sequential IO mix % - 9) set IO Transfer Size; - 10) set data pattern compression ratio; - generate and maintain multiple outstanding IO requests and ensure that all steps in the test sequence can be executed immediately one after the other, to ensure that devices are not recovering between processing steps, unless recovery is the explicit goal of the test; - 12) provide output, or output that can be used to derive, IOPS, MiB/s, maximum latency and average response time (latency if TOIO=1) within some measurement period; - 13) run a TOIO sweep (in Thread Count and Queue Depth), save results in an array, generate a Demand Intensity Curve (DI Curve) based on a 20 ms ART Ceiling, and set the workload segment TOIO to the values ascertained in the aforementioned DI Curve; and - 14) integrate and aggregate power measurements (time stamp, power (W) and current (mA); and - 15) All IOs issued shall complete successfully.
+- 1) test storage devices pursuant to the requirements of this document; - 2) act as workload stimulus generator as well as data recorder; - 3) issue Random and Sequential block level I/O; - 4) restrict LBA accesses to a particular range of available user LBA space; - 5) limit "total unique LBAs used" to a specific value; - randomly distribute a number of equally sized LBA segments across the test active range; - 7) set R/W percentage mix; - 8) set Random/Sequential IO percentage mix - 9) set IO Transfer Size; - 10) set data pattern compression ratio; - 11) generate and maintain multiple outstanding IO requests and ensure that all steps in the test sequence can be executed immediately one after the other, to ensure that devices are not recovering between processing steps, unless recovery is the explicit goal of the test; - 12) provide output that can be used to derive IOPS, MiB/s, maximum response time, and average response time (if TOIO is 1) within some measurement period; - 13) run a TOIO sweep (in Thread Count and Queue Depth), save results in an array, generate a Demand Intensity Curve (DI Curve) based on a 20 ms ART Ceiling, and set the workload segment TOIO to the values ascertained in the aforementioned DI Curve; - 14) integrate and aggregate power measurements (time stamp, voltage (V), and current (mA); and - 15) All IOs issued shall complete successfully.

-The random function for generating random LBA #'s during random IO tests shall be:
+The random function for generating random LBA numbers during random IO tests shall be:

 - 1) seedable;

-- 2) have an output >= 48-bit; and
+- 2) have an output ≥ 48 bits; and

 - 3) deliver a uniform random distribution independent of capacity.